JeromeJu/TKG/scripts/liveMonitor_countTests/README.md

 [Related Issue](https://github.com/adoptium/TKG/issues/176)

-The liveMonitor scripts reports on the number of openjdk tests in a particular directory and addresses the user story of a developer that is running tests locally and wishes to see current/live status.
+The liveMonitor scripts report on the number of openjdk tests in a particular directory, addressing the user story of a developer that is running tests locally and wishes to see current/live status.

+TKG has a script that counts how many test exists in a specified folder.
+This script currently works on just openjdk tests.
+It simply checks for the java files contains "@test" annotation.
+Here is an example of how you can use this script :

 User story includes:
-Developer wishes to know how many tests in total there are in a particular directory (more granular than test targets defined in playlists)
+-Developer wishes to know how many tests in total there are in a particular directory (more granular than test targets defined in playlists)

-Developer wishes to have current test status during a live run of tests on their laptop (more granular that TAP results)
+-Developer wishes to have current test status during a live run of tests on their laptop (more granular that TAP results)

 ### LiveMonitor Usage